ahadik/elemental/README.md

 <img width="242" alt="Aluminum" src="https://cloud.githubusercontent.com/assets/3239506/16701937/a16dddc2-4528-11e6-8389-cff78c190864.png">

-All data is injected using the `content` CSS attribute.
-All data is stored inside a SASS map found in `scss/_elements.scss`.
+All data is injected using the `content` CSS attribute and is stored within a SASS map found in `scss/_elements.scss`.
 You can choose to compile the entire SASS map into CSS (~50kb minified) or import specific elements within your SASS (~4kb per element).
 SASS usage is explained below.

 ######CSS